PET Image in PAH Patients

 Significance: Investigator multi-disciplinary team, comprised of Drs.
 Chan, Tavakoli, and Mason are already actively collaborating together, and are uniquely positioned to image and quantify glutamine uptake in this special patient population.
 In doing so, investigators will determine the potential of this [F-18]FGln to serve as a non-invasive imaging biomarker of in vivo glutamine flux and metabolism associated with PAH

-Investigators are proposing a pilot experiment, in which they will enroll 10 subjects from the following five groups:
+Investigators are proposing a pilot experiment, in which we will enroll the following subjects each group:

-10 subjects with Idiopathic PAH (IPAH) 10 subjects with Scleroderma-PAH (SSc-PAH) 10 subjects with Scleroderma exercise induced PAH (SSc-eiPAH) 10 subjects with scleroderma but no PAH 10 healthy controls will be recruited as a comparison group; The cases will matched for age and gender with 10 healthy controls for comparison 18F-FGLN PET Imaging will be performed at The University of Pittsburgh's PET Research Facility directed by S. Mason who has experience in human PET/CT .
-S. Tavakoli (Radiology) will provide expertise in vascular glutamine uptake.
+10 subjects with Idiopathic PAH (IPAH) 17 subjects with Scleroderma-PAH (SSc-PAH) 7 subjects with Scleroderma exercise induced PAH (SSc-eiPAH) 10 subjects with scleroderma but no PAH 27 healthy controls The cases will be matched for age/gender/race with 27 healthy controls for comparison.

 Study Type